-1This approach is widely used in machine translation~\cite{Sennrich2016ImprovingNM, Artetxe2018UnsupervisedNM}, text style transfer~\cite{Subramanian2018MultipleAttributeTS, Dai2019StyleTU} and dialogue generation~\cite{Su2020DiversifyingDG, Zheng2020StylizedDR}.
+This approach is widely used in various tasks.
+In machine translation, additional parallel training data were provided through using back translation on monolingual training data ~\cite{sennrich2015improving, Artetxe2018UnsupervisedNM}.
+While in text style transfer, model based on this mechanism produces better generations ~\cite{Subramanian2018MultipleAttributeTS}.
+When it comes to dialogue generation, back translation can effectively incorporate non-conversational text with conversational text,thus produce more diverse responses. ~\cite{Su2020DiversifyingDG, zheng2021stylized}.

 Similar concurrent work is \textbf{Dual learning}~\cite{He2016DualLF}, which is first proposed for neural machine translation, involves two tasks with an immediate reward.
 Dual learning has proved to be very effective in neural machine translation and image translation~\cite{Lin2019ImagetoImageTW}.
 Our work is also based on the idea of them.
 However, most of the recent works have focused on two domain mapping.
 We employ dual learning to work on a three-domain text related problem, then the contents of non-conversational text can be effectively utilized to enrich the dialogue generation.

 \subsection{Dialogue generation}

-任务型、开放域
+A dialogue system is a system that interacts with human in natural language, one of its main goal is to pass the turing test.
+Before neural age, methods to create diaogues include rule-based~\cite{weizenbaum1966eliza} as well as learning-based~\cite{litman2000njfun}.
+However, it is costly to write rules for every types of dialogue, and the learning-based method is quite inmature because of the irrelevant responses it often produces.

+In recent years, as neural networks are developing rapidly, retrieval based dialogue systems and generation-based methods become two options for building chit-chat systems.
+The former one retrieve a proper response from existing texts on the internet.
+To be more specific, ~\cite{ji2014information} divide the system into three stages including retrieval, matching and ranking.
+And deep neural networks are essensial in ranking matching responses, such can be viewed as a response selection task.~\cite{tao2021survey}.
+Compared with retrieval-based dialogue systems, generation-based method creates new responses.
+It is especially helpful when the former system fails to find a proper answer.
+Starting from ~\cite{sutskever2014sequence}, various sequence to sequence networks are provided.
+Then ~\cite{bahdanau2014neural} add context attention mechanism to enhance performance.
+At last, Transformer model is introduced to the task and become the most popular framework because of its ability to capture long-range correlations and merits of both parallel training and dynamic context window modeling.~\cite{vaswani2017attention}

 \subsection{Stylized dialogue generation}

-Stylized dialogue generation refers to generate a response in the target style. ~\citet{Zhou2018EmotionalCM} propose an Emotional Chatting Machine (ECM) model for the emotional response.
+Stylized dialogue generation refers to generate a response in the target style.
+This task has become a hot spot of research due to its wide applications in online chatbots and customer services. ~\cite

+{Zhou2018EmotionalCM} propose an Emotional Chatting Machine (ECM) model for the emotional response.
 An intuitive solution generates a response with a pre-trained style language model~\cite{Yang2020StyleDGPTSR}, which builds a response generation model STYLEDGPT on top of a pre-trained language model DialoGPT~\cite{Zhang2020DialoGPTLG} and devise both a word-level loss and a sentence-level loss to fine-tune the DialoGPT towards the target style.
 Niu and Bansal~\cite{Niu2018PoliteDG} propose three weakly supervised models that can generate diverse, polite (or rude) dialogue responses without parallel data.
-Some work bridge conversation modeling and non-parallel style transfer by sharing a structured latent space~\cite{Gao2019StructuringLS}. improveRecently, some work iteratively tuned to find the optimal mapping relation between conversational context and non-conversational utterances via iterative back translation~\cite{Su2020DiversifyingDG, Zheng2020StylizedDR}.
+Some work bridge conversation modeling and non-parallel style transfer by sharing a structured latent space~\cite{Gao2019StructuringLS}. ~\cite{li2021stylized}improved to work through introducing a more lightweighted deep neural model.Recently, some work iteratively tuned to find the optimal mapping relation between conversational context and non-conversational utterances via iterative back translation~\cite{Su2020DiversifyingDG, Zheng2020StylizedDR}.
 These works have achieved good performance, but we have achieved better diversity and efficiency through an auxiliary domain.

+Controllable text generation部分

 @article{keskar2019ctrl,